 For more than 40 years, fantasist Bruce Taylor has been entertaining readers all over the world with his masterful blend of surrealism and magic realism.
-Now these stories—published in such respected venues as New Dimensions, Twilight Zone, and Pulphouse—have been reprinted in a special Twentieth Anniversary Edition of The Final Trick of Funnyman and Other Stories.
+Now these stories—published in such respected venues as New Dimensions, Twilight Zone, and Pulphouse—have been reprinted in a special Twentieth Anniversary edition.
 From the vaguely sinister adventures of Mr. M. to the "Bradburyesque" boyhood exploits of Edward, Taylor's tales showcase an imagination at once intense and gentle, absurd and cutting.

 “Up to now I have seldom praised another writer’s work—but I have just finished reading a collection that has staggered me with its power and imagination.
 YOU MUST READ THIS BOOK!
 I refer to The Final Trick of Funnyman. . .
 30 stories with five or six very fine tales, but with two freaking masterpieces, as rich and poetic as Bradbury at his finest.
 “Gregory’s Vision” and “Coming Home So Cold.”
 The author is BRUCE TAYLOR, and man oh man can he write.
 GET IT!
 I know Bruce but had no idea of his blazing talent.
 You just don’t want to miss this one.
 Trust me.
 You won’t be sorry.”

 “It’s important to realize that Bruce’s stories are not strange; the world is and he’s separated himself from it in order to show us new realities, with remarkable clarity and insight.
 I am one of his admirers and I am not alone.”

 —Brian Herbert, co-author of the Dune series